USGS-R/training-curriculum/content/usgs-packages/dataRetrieval_Discovery.md

     ##  [1] "date"                      "content-disposition"
     ##  [3] "total-site-count"          "nwis-site-count"
     ##  [5] "storet-site-count"         "biodata-site-count"
+    ##  [7] "total-activity-count"      "nwis-activity-count"
+    ##  [9] "storet-activity-count"     "biodata-activity-count"
-    ##  [7] "total-result-count"        "nwis-result-count"
+    ## [11] "total-result-count"        "nwis-result-count"
-    ##  [9] "storet-result-count"       "biodata-result-count"
+    ## [13] "storet-result-count"       "biodata-result-count"
-    ## [11] "content-type"              "strict-transport-security"
+    ## [15] "content-type"              "strict-transport-security"

-This returns a list with 12 different items, including total number of sites, breakdown of the number of sites by source (BioData, NWIS, STORET), total number of records, and breakdown of records count by source.
+This returns a list with 16 different items, including total number of sites, breakdown of the number of sites by source (BioData, NWIS, STORET), total number of records, and breakdown of records count by source.
 Let's just look at total number of sites and total number of records.

 ``` r
 wqpcounts_sc[['total-site-count']]
 ```

-    ## [1] 25658
+    ## [1] 6805

 ``` r
 wqpcounts_sc[['total-result-count']]
 ```

-    ## [1] 3213718
+    ## [1] 3377814

 This doesn't provide any information about the sites, just the total number.
-I know that with 3,213,718 results, I will want to add more criteria before trying to download.
+I know that with 3,377,814 results, I will want to add more criteria before trying to download.
 Let's continue to add query parameters before moving to `whatWQPsites`.

 ``` r
 # specify that you only want data from streams